Wirral ARG (WiARG)

 Membership

-The membership fee for 2023-24 is £5 (£2.50 for under 17s when accompanied by a guardian), which goes toward conservation activities of the group, such as buying equipment.
-Payment can either be made in cash, bank transfer or through Paypal: https://paypal.me/WiARG?locale.x=en_GB
+The annual membership fee is £5 (£2.50 for under 17s when accompanied by a guardian), which goes toward conservation activities of the group, such as buying equipment.
+Payment can either be made in cash at one of our events, or through Paypal: https://paypal.me/WiARG?locale.x=en_GB

 Membership cycle runs from April to April.